|Introduction||Active Infrared Systems|

 Every site has unique characteristics and faces individual threats.
 There is no one PID technology that suits all sites.
 Depending on your available budget it makes sense to combine two or more technologies to achieve the best result.
 The table below summarises the findings of this guide in detail:

-Barrier-mounted PIDS such as VibraTek® Plus sensor cable and VibraFon® point sensors belong to the most widespread intrusion detection technologies.
+Barrier-mounted PIDS such as VibraTek® Plus sensor cable and VibraFon® seismic sensors belong to the most widespread intrusion detection technologies.
 They are installed directly at the perimeter fence or wall and therefore identify an intrusion right at the beginning.
 They can cater for non-linear perimeters such as perimeters with corners or other directional changes.
 Moreover, they are known to work well in unfavourable weather conditions and darkness.
 Both technologies have built-in audio alarm verification so that security staff can listen to the audio signals that caused an alarm.
 Both systems are an excellent solution where high performance and moderate investment are required.

 Free standing PIDS such as active infrared or microwave systems are often used for perimeters that include wide open spaces with few obstacles, such as buildings or other obstructions.
 Besides that, infrared systems are ideal to protect short distances such as windows or facades of a building.
 For very high security applications free standing PID systems are combined with barrier mounted systems.
 Whereas the latter protects the fence itself, the former detects the area behind the perimeter fence/wall.